 Whether it be asking about tips on how to trim your dog’s nails to what should be done when your dog acquires a nail infection, you can conveniently consult with a veterinarian at Online Vet.
 That way, you’ll be able to look out for your pet’s well-being even at the convenience of your home, or anywhere in fact.

 Speaking of a way to look out for your pet, another product and service by Petcube that comes in handy for us pet parents is the interactive pet camera, which allows us to keep tabs on our pets while staying connected with them.
 The Petcube Cam features a full HD camera, a smooth 2-way audio feature, and crystal clear night vision.

 With these features, we’ll know whether something’s amiss, if they’re acting differently, or if we simply want to communicate with them while we are away.
 The Petcube cam also has an option of subscribing to the Online Vet service.
 These products and services by Petcube are amazing as it helps give us peace of mind when it comes to caring for our pet/s.

 If a dog nail split vertically, what should I do?

-If your dog’s nail happens to slip vertically, the quick, which is a living tissue that houses blood vessels can become exposed and cause much bleeding and pain.
+If your dog’s nail happens to split vertically, the quick, which is a living tissue that houses blood vessels can become exposed and cause much bleeding and pain.
 The quick is also attached to the bone so it can also affect it.
 This can be very painful for your dog (especially if the split reaches the base) and may also be prone to infection at the same time, so it is important to bring your dog to the vet for treatment.